A Foodcentric Life

 • ¼ teaspoon black pepper

-• ½ cup your favorite barbecue sauce
+• ½ cup low sugar barbecue sauce homemade or bottled, or ketchup

 Instructions